-Meanwhile, behind closed doors, in the privacy of our homes, we cry and mourn the endship – even if we are the one who ended it.
+Meanwhile, behind closed doors, in the privacy of our homes, we cry and mourn the endship – even if we are the ones who ended it.
 Why it is perfectly acceptable to cry over a lost lover and not a friend escapes me.

-The four best ways I can suggest to move on and get on with your life without the bitterness, resentment and needless drama:
+The four best ways I can suggest to move on and get on with your life without the bitterness, resentment, and needless drama:

 Allow yourself to feel and acknowledge the pain and resentment you have for the person in question.
 Then move forward.
-If you need something more to purge yourself of those feelings, then write a letter of endship to the now former friend, pouring all of your feelings into it – then burn it and release those negative feelings.
+If you need something more to purge yourself of those feelings, then write a letter of endship to the now-former friend, pouring all of your feelings into it – then burn it and release those negative feelings.
 This is best done as a solitary activity and allows you to mourn and release all the negativity.

 Listen to the mixtape playlist that follows – it will help you purge those feelings, with a mix of Rock, R&B, Pop, Punk, and Alternative songs all about “Endship”.